hapax/hapax.github.io/assets/teaching.md

 ### Roads to nowhere

 Perhaps I'm being unfair.
+First of all, you might say it's the role of the teacher to enliven the lesson, to provide context and motivation.
+But if these aren't hardcoded into the curriculum and the textbooks, then every class with a teacher who is inexperienced, underqualified, or lazy, gets shortchanged.
+It's a recipe for massive inequality.
+Spicing up the textbook won't solve this problem, but it can alleviate it.

-Students need to walk before they can hike, or in mathematical terms, to become handy symbol manipulators before they can do real maths.
+A second objects is that students need to walk before they can hike, or in mathematical terms, to become handy symbol manipulators before they can do real maths.
-I don't debate this, though I think there are better ways to do it than walking through scrubland, and a lot of newfangled pedagogy is focused on trying to make this process more engaging and inclusive.
+There are better ways to do this than looking at shrubs.
-But the real problem here is that *the scrubland never ends*.
+But the real problem is that *the scrubland never ends*.
 What appear to be features on the horizon are just shrubs of a different colour.
-And if students *never get anywhere*, the claim that they have to drill, before they can get anywhere interesting, is made in bad faith.
+And if students *never get anywhere*, the claim that they have to drill, before they can go somewhere interesting, is made in bad faith.
 They drill in order to keep drilling.

-So where does this claim come form?
 The truth is that scrubland is easy for teachers and easy for textbook writers.
 You don't need to be a good hiker to guide students through the